ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 that the analysis will now run in the terminal and we should keep an eye on that.

 We click on 'Ok, run now!' and we move our attention to the terminal.
-In the terminal we will get asked some last questions about paramenters that we did not selected and we simply confirm that we want to use the default ones.
+In the terminal we will get asked some last questions about parameters that we did not selected and we simply confirm that we want to use the default ones.

 The analysis will now run and the output files will be saved in the